mikecasey12/webscrapper/README.md

 ## Scraping a Specific State

-To scrape only a specific state change the index of in options to the value of each state as seen below.
+To scrape only a specific state change the index of options to the value of each state as seen below.
 To achieve this use the **scrapper.js**

 ```bash